altipla-consulting/pdfgen/README.md

 ### Environment variables

 There is an env var called `DEBUG=*` that you can activate to emit every single message sent and received to Headless Chrome to debug hard to find issues.

+### Health checks

+You can hit the `/health` endpoint to obtain an `ok` and use it as health check for the Kubernetes pod.